Policy and Basic Concept

 Management of Fluorocarbons

-The Eisai Group in Japan is systematically disposing of and replacing fluorocarbon-based equipment with equipment that uses hydrofluorocarbons (HFC) or non-fluorocarbons (NON), which do not have ozone-depleting effects.
-Since fluorocarbons have a strong GHG effect, we conduct regular inspections to prevent leakage accidents.
-In the unlikely event of a leakage, we immediately share information and work to prevent recurrence.
-Whenever disposing of equipment, we ensure that all fluorocarbons are collected, destroyed and disposed of properly, and receive process certificates from the fluorocarbon recovery firm.
+The Eisai Group in Japan is systematically eliminating and replacing equipment that uses chlorofluorocarbons (CFCs) with equipment that uses hydrofluorocarbons (HFCs) or non-fluorocarbon refrigerants, which do not deplete the ozone layer.
+Because CFCs have a strong greenhouse effect, we regularly inspect our equipment to prevent leakage, and in the unlikely event of a leak, we promptly share information and take action to prevent recurrences.
+At the time of equipment disposal, we ensure that all fluorocarbons have been properly collected, destroyed, and disposed of, and obtains a disposal certificate from the contractors.

 Data